jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

      }
      */
     ```
-# Section 17: Section 17: Integrating React with Redux
+# Section 17: Integrating React with Redux
 * Redux is a state management library
   * React-Redux is a library that integrates Redux with React.
     ```